MrMallik/new-movie-dude/README.md

 # new-movie-dude
 A naive movie recommendation with simple Web UI.
-The starting point of the project is this : https://tinyurl.com/movie-recommender
+The starting point of the project is [this](https://tinyurl.com/movie-recommender).
+The total credit of writing the script to recommend movies goes to **CodeHeroku**.

 # Requirements
 Python 3